FIWARE/tutorials.XACML-Access-Rules/README.md

 introduction to XACML, the basic rule set used will be kept as simple as possible to avoid unnecessary confusion, suffice it to say that an access policy based on XACML can be expanded to fit the security needs of any complex system.

+Further information can be found within the [XACML standard](https://www.oasis-open.org/committees/tc_home.php?wg_abbrev=xacml) and [additional resources](https://www.webfarmr.eu/xacml-tutorial-axiomatics/) can be found on the web.

 # Prerequisites